souravdebnath109/3rdtry/README.md

 This is a C++ project for an online shopping system.
 The project allows customers to browse products, add them to a cart, remove products from the cart, view the cart, and checkout.
 The project also includes an administrator menu for managing products, including adding new products, displaying existing products, and saving the product data to a file.

 ##  Features of oop used in the project:

-- Class
+- Class and object
-- Nested function
+- Constructor and Member function
-- Abstraction
+- File ifstream and ofstream
-- Encapsulation
+- Vectors from stl
-- Inheritance
+- operator overloading
+- Pointer and dynamic memory allocation
+- Input and output using cout and cin
-- Polymorphism
+- Loop(for,do-while)
-- RTTI
+- Conditional statement(if,else)
-- File I/O operation
+- Switch statement for menu driven program
-- Constructor
+- String operation(getline,ignore)
-- Managing Console I/0 Operation
-- STL
+- Floating point arithmatic
-- Static Variable
+- Standard header(iostream,vector,string)
-- Many more
+- Namespace std

 ## Features :

 - All features are given below: